mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 Heuristic guidelines:

-- If the training loss decreases of he training accuracy increases, but the validation has plateaued or does the opposite, decrease capacity or use dropout.
+- If the training loss decreases or the training accuracy increases, but the validation has plateaued or does the opposite, decrease capacity or use dropout.
 - If the validation error doesn't improve, keep adding capacity until it starts to improve.
 - Having a little more capacity than optimum is OK.
 - Having more units in the first hidden layer than the number of inputs has been observed to be beneficial.
 - Number of layers (Karpathy's recommendations):
 	- 3-layer networks often outperform 2-layer ones, but going deeper (4,5,6-layers) doesn't help much.
-	- BUT: in CNNs going deeps is necessary for a good recognition system!
+	- BUT: in CNNs going deep is necessary for a good recognition system!
 Having at least 10 layers is often a must.

 Interesting links: